martinhbramwell/Meteor-CI-Tutorial/UnitTestAPackage/doc/Add_a_test_runner_for_getting_TinyTest_output_on_the_command_line.md

 #### Add a test runner for getting TinyTest output on the command line

 TinyTest pretty prints its results in the browser, but -- that's useless for continuous integration!
 We must have test results on the command line.
-The Selenium wrapper [warehouseman:meteor-tinytest-runner](https://github.com/warehouseman/meteor-tinytest-runner) does that for us.
+The Selenium wrapper <a href='https://github.com/warehouseman/meteor-tinytest-runner' target='_blank'>warehouseman:meteor-tinytest-runner</a> does that for us.

 In this step we :
 1. Get the installer for the test runner and then run it *(Note that it deletes itself after preparing everything for immediate use)*